 Do this now: Conduct follow-up surveys before, during and after your customer service incentive program.

+Don’t just gather feedback and do nothing with it.
 If your employees have actionable tips that could be seen as beneficial to the process, implement them.
+Asking for regular feedback from your team, and acting on it, will build a culture of fairness and open communication.
 Not only will this improve the effectiveness of the program, your employees will be inspired to participate knowing that their concerns are being addressed.

 Do this now: Find a way to implement feedback.